tapassahoo/MoRiBS-PIGS/README.md

 > It is important to note that PotFunc() function in mc_estim.cc file includes analytic potential like dipole-dipole interaction and the unit of energy is Kelvin.

-First, the author must read README file in MoRiBS-PIGS/ and follow the instructions.
+First, the author must read README file placed in MoRiBS-PIGS/ directory and follow the instructions.

 In the source directory, there are many Makefiles.
 Makefile-PIMC and Makefile-PIGS are the makefiles that a user needs to compile the source codes for finite temperature (PIMC) and ground state (PIGS) canculations, respectively.
 To compile the source codes, first copy Makefile-PIMC of Makefile-PIGS to Makefile and use the following command: